RebeccaVandeWater/fs-journal/notes/08-async.md

 3. Create a model.
 4. Create a place in the AppState to store it.

+#SECTION - Making a folder with MVC Auth

+1. bcw create
+2. mvc-auth
+3. Enter your project name
+4. no Git repo
+5. cd into your project
+**NEW** Items have been moved around and id's have also been added called 'auth-template', we also have script tags for auth0 and axios.
+DON'T take out any of the script tags!
+A new app.js file is env (environment).js.
+An AxiosService.js has also already been made.
+The baseURL in Axios is imported with env, DON'T change the premade axios instance name, as other functions within the premade template depend on it.
+6. Grab a baseURL from your API.
+Only grab the API without the filtered data types attached.
+We can attach those specific parts with concatting on get requests.
+7. Put it in the env in export const baseURL = dev ?
+'YOURURL' : 'DON'T WORRY ABOUT THIS PIECE RIGHT NOW1'

+#SECTION - Using the MVC model in MVC Auth _some review, some new_
+1. Create your Controller like normal, and ensure its connection with a console log in the controller
+2. Hook up the Controller to the Router like normal.
+3. Create a new view in the Router if necessary, use the premade About view as a reference for the syntax.
+4. In the Controller, create your async get function.
+A "GET" function is the R for Read part of the CRUD acronym.
+5. Write a try/catch statement inside the GET function, remember that this is so that the function has strict error handling.
+6. In the try section of the try/catch statement, call the service with an await (EX: await carsService.getCar())
+7. Create a const reponse/ const res (short for response)
+8. Call the axios instance with api
+    EX:
+    async getCars(){
+        const res = await api.get('specific URL from filtered request in API link') console.long(res) #NOTE always console long your information to see how it is being stored and which properties you need to drill into.
+Most of the time your drill is response.data, with .something after that changes depedning on the API.
+    }
+9. Make your model.
+You can copy one of the objects from your response in the previous step in order to make your model-making process easier.
+    - Most of the models from the CodeWorks premade API has an ID on it.
+This ID will be used to make CHANGES on the car in the API using a CRUD method.
+    - There will likely be two ID's, one with an underscore and one without.
+Use the one without the underscore in order to make your model
+      (this.id = data.id, not data._id)
+		- Keep the creatorId from the data, as this will matter if someone wants to edit or delete and item that they made without someoen else interfering with it.
+It it's within an array, you can still use it with this.ARRAY = data.ARRAY
+		- Some properties might be useless for your purposes.
+They do not need to be included in the model, based on your discretion.
+10. Create an instance for your model in the AppState
+11. Use the MAP method in your async/get/await in order to turn the Plain Old Javascript Objecs (POJO's) into useable data.
+In the CodeWorks API, the res.data is not nested any further, so you don't need to continue drilling down.
+Instead, start mapping that data with res.data.map() const builtCars = res.data.map(pojo => new Car(pojo))
+12. Save your new data into the AppState with AppState.cars = built cars
+13. Put a listener in your console to draw/log the cars (ARRAY of data, whatever it may be) as soon as they are built.

 #SECTION - Facts

 - Any request made to an API will always be an asynchronous request.